sematext/docs/docs/logagent/cli-parameters.md

 title: Logagent Command Line Parameters
-description: Command Line Parameters for Logstash, light-weight log shipper with out of the box and extensible log parsing, on-disk buffering, secure transport, bulk indexing to Elasticsearch and Sematext logs management platform.
+description: Command Line Parameters for Logagent, light-weight log shipper with out of the box and extensible log parsing, on-disk buffering, secure transport, bulk indexing to Elasticsearch and Sematext logs management platform.
 Low memory footprint and low CPU overhead make it suitable for deploying on edge nodes and devices, while its ability to parse and structure logs makes it a great Logstash alternative.

 ## Command Line Parameters
 ### Synopsis